𝕆𝕡𝕖𝕟ℝ𝕚𝕠𝕥

 api=85a4e3c55b73909f42c6a23ec35b7147

-location- City name (required)units-imperial(°F) ormetric(°C)api- OpenWeatherMap API key (optional, uses built-in key if omitted)
+location- City name (required)units-imperial(°F) ormetric(°C)api- OpenWeatherMap API key (required; module hides without one)

 - Restart polybar: